 “Monitor Well” - a well that is used to measure or monitor the quality, quantity, or movement of substances, elements, chemicals, or fluids beneath the surface of the ground.
 Included within this definition are wells used for scientific monitoring of an aquifer, for monitoring associated with an aquifer test monitoring network, or for monitoring associated with compliance monitoring networks, specifically for water-quality sampling and/or taking water-level measurements.
 It also includes environmental soil borings, piezometer wells, observation wells, and recovery wells.
 The term shall not include any well that is used in conjunction with the production of oil, gas, coal, lignite, or other minerals.
 A Monitor Well is an Exempt Well by Rule.

-“NDU Well” or “NDU Permit” – a Non-exempt Domestic Use well that requires a General Permit by Rule because its production capability exceeds the limit for a well in domestic use to be considered exempt from permitting.
+“NDU Well” or “NDU Permit” – a Non-exempt Domestic Use well that requires a General Permit by Rule, known as an NDU Permit, to be used because its production capability exceeds the limit for a well in domestic use to be considered exempt from permitting.

 “New Well” – a well drilled or dug after the effective date of the initial promulgation of these District Rules, October 1, 2020, or an Existing Well that is modified such that it increases groundwater production capability after that date.
 A “New Well” may include a well that is already installed (after this date) or a prospective well that is not yet installed; all prospective wells would be New Wells.